 Richard N. Gioioso is an Assistant Professor of Political Science and Director of the International Relations Program and the Latin American and Latinx Studies Program at Saint Joseph’s University in Philadelphia, Pennsylvania.

 Dr. Gioioso examines the incorporation of Latin American and Caribbean immigrants to the United States.
-More recently, his research and writing have focused on the lives of Cuban young adults as they navigate economic, political, and social change on the island, in both the capital city, Havana, and in the province of Holguín in eastern Cuba.
-He is also currently investigating Cuban political and legal philosophy in both historical and contemporary Cuba.
+His research and writing also focus on the lives of Cuban young adults as they navigate economic, political, and social change on the island, in both the capital city, Havana, and in the province of Holguín in eastern Cuba.
+He is currently investigating Cuban political and legal philosophy in both historical and contemporary Cuba as well.

-Dr. Gioioso received his doctorate in International Relations from Florida International University (FIU) in 2010.
-He is trained broadly across the social sciences and has worked extensively as a researcher in the U.S. and abroad.
+Having received his doctorate in International Relations from Florida International University (FIU) in 2010, Dr. Gioioso is trained broadly across the social sciences and has worked extensively as a field researcher in the U.S. and abroad.
 His research projects have been funded by the American Political Science Association, the National Science Foundation, the Federal Judicial Center, the Spanish Agency for International Development Cooperation/Miami Cultural Center, the Tinker Foundation, the Rubin Museum of Art, the Miami Workers' Center, the Research Institute for Social and Economic Policy, and the Cuban Research Center at Florida International University.

 At Saint Joseph’s University, Dr. Gioioso teaches a variety of courses on Global Politics, Latin American Politics, Political Economy, and Migration.
 In 2019, he received the 2019 Junior Faculty Teaching Award by the Consortium of Latin American Studies Programs (CLASP).

 - Ph.D. in International Relations, Florida International University